Investor Tarsadia urges Cue Health to review options, add new director

 By Svea Herbst-Bayliss

-NEW YORK, Aug 31 (Reuters) - Tarsadia Investments is urging Cue Health HLTH.O to review its strategy, including options for a possible sale, to help reverse its stock plunge of 98% in the last two years, according to a letter seen by Reuters.
+NEW YORK, Aug 31 (Reuters) - Tarsadia Investments wants Cue Health HLTH.O to review its strategy, including a possible sale, to help reverse its stock plunge of 98% in the last two years.

-The investment firm, which owns just under 5% of the diagnostic company's shares and invests for wealthy families, also wants it to cut costs and add a shareholder director, said the letter, which was sent to the board on Thursday.
+The investment firm, which owns just under 5% of the diagnostic company's shares, also wants it to cut costs and add a shareholder director, according to a letter, sent on Thursday.

-The stock closed at 44 cents on Wednesday, leaving the company with a market value of $67 million.
+The stock jumped nearly 17% to 52 cents a share on Thursday, representing a market value of $79 million.
 Its stock was priced at $16 a share at its initial public offering and climbed to $20 on the first day of trading.

-While Cue Health's COVID tests were in high demand during the pandemic, a rapid decline in testing recently led to a drop in revenue even as operating expenses, including research and development, remained high.
+Cue Health's COVID tests were in high demand during the pandemic, but testing has dropped dramatically, cutting revenue even as operating expenses have remained high.

 "We are recommending the Board ... conduct a strategic review of management's standalone long-term business plan and the capital required to execute on that plan," Tarsadia wrote in the letter.

-A representative for Cue Health did not immediately respond to a request for comment.
+Cue Health said it "consistently reviews" its strategy and appreciates constructive feedback.
+It said it has enhanced research and development and is ahead of plan on some cost cuts.
+It also said it met with Tarsadia several times and that the board will "continue to act in the best interests of all shareholders."

-To reverse the company's downward spiral, Tarsadia urged it to hire financial advisers, to "realign its unsustainable cost structure" and to add a shareholder to its seven-member board to help evaluate strategic alternatives.
+To reverse the company's downward spiral, Tarsadia urged it to hire financial advisers, "realign its unsustainable cost structure" and add a shareholder to its seven-member board to help evaluate strategic alternatives.

 Tarsadia's lawyers are also filing a request to inspect the company's books and records, the letter said.